nathanohf/MBAACC-Results/README.md

 Quick stat sheet for characters and opponents from your MBAACC games

 ## Usage
-Import your results.csv file to the root directory, run make, and run prog
+Import your results.csv file to the root directory, run make, and run ./prog